Chart Color Schemes

 The level of general health in Camp Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Camp Hill demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 65% of the total population (8,500 people), compared to 55.8% across Greater Brisbane.
+Camp Hill demonstrates above-average health outcomes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts see low prevalence of common health conditions, and the rate of private health cover is exceptionally high at approximately 65% of the total population (8,500 people).
+This compares to 55.8% across Greater Brisbane and a national average of 55.7%.

-Nationally, it stands at 55.7%.
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.9% and 7.3% of residents respectively.
-A total of 76.2% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents show notably healthy outcomes with low chronic condition prevalence.
-The area has 10.3% of residents aged 65 and over (1,338 people), lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors are particularly strong, ranking even higher than the general population nationally.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.9% and 7.3% of residents, respectively, while 76.2% declared themselves as completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 10.3% of residents aged 65 and over (1,338 people), which is lower than the 15.2% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health